jonthysell/SegaController/README.md

 ## More Info ##

-For more information on how the controllers actually work, see [How To Read Sega Controllers](https://github.com/jonthysell/SegaController/wiki/How-To-Read-Sega-Controllers)
+For details on how SegaController reads the controller's state, see [How To Read Sega Controllers](https://github.com/jonthysell/SegaController/wiki/How-To-Read-Sega-Controllers)

 Copyright (c) 2017 Jon Thysell